ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

   | Constant_from_host  (** The array is read directly from the host. *)
 ```

-while the CC and CUDA backends do it implicitly via the input to the `Backend_utils.C_syntax` functor:
+while the CC and CUDA backends do it implicitly via the input to the `C_syntax.C_syntax` functor:

 ```ocaml
 module C_syntax (B : sig